 I joined the governing body in March 2019 as an Associate Member and was appointed a co-opted governor in September.
 I am a parent of three children at the school, with my youngest child hopefully joining next year, and I work for a large financial services company in the local area.
 My job involves providing strategic and financial advice to senior management and governing bodies of financial institutions and incorporates financial analysis and people management, all of which are skills I believe will have relevance in my role as governor.
 My aim is to support the school and its staff to ensure that every child continues to have the opportunity to reach their full potential and feel happy and confident in their school environment.

-Meet Sarah Asher - Parent Governor
+Meet Wesley Deavall - Parent Governor

 In addition to the governors shown above, Richard Laing, Deputy Headteacher, was appointed for a second term of office as a co-opted governor in July 2019 for four years and Timothy Samuel, Headteacher, is an ex officio governor.